My 11 month old Simpson 7kg

 It is difficult to attribute such things to the stench in a legal proceeding, especially if you do not have notes with the time and date and effects as evidence or documented medical history.

 A thought is that if you have been working through Simpson customer service, go the next step and lodge a formal complaint using the ACL complaint template.
-Be care to stay dispassionate and accept you need to stay with demonstrable or supportable facts not what can be attributed to personal opinion about cause and effects that devolves into a she-said-they-said back and forth.
+Be careful to stay dispassionate and accept you need to stay with demonstrable or supportable facts not what can be attributed to personal opinion about cause and effects that devolves into a she-said-they-said back and forth.

 It depends whether they accept they are legally liable.
 Companies make decisions more often on any precedent it might set rather than the particular case.
 Their P/L is irrelevant.
 If they pay for your plumbers they could easily become legally obligated to pay for everybody’s plumbers in future where a Simpson washing machine was involved, regardless of the particular fault being contributory or not.